 Liaison with the secondary schools takes place during the Summer Term (or even earlier with children with an EHCP) to enable a smooth transition.
 The Special Educational Needs records are discussed and sent to the relevant schools.
 Parents are also invited along for a group meeting to ensure their views are listened to.
-The Access and Inclusion Manager from the relevant secondary schools is invited to the Annual Review of a children with an EHCP Year 6 pupil.

 Year 3 teachers, along with the SENDCo, visit Wrockwardine Wood Infant School during the Summer term to meet the Year 2 children who will be transferring in the Autumn.
 The SENDCO and Pastoral Lead also attend any relevant Early Help meetings for SEND children in the summer term.
-Children with special needs are also invited down for extra visits, before beginning school in the Autumn Term.
+Children with special needs are also invited down for extra visits, including with their parents, before beginning school in the Autumn Term.